Introduction to Complete Segal Spaces: Complete Segal Spaces

-\begin{intone} What essentially happened here is that the category theory has an underlying homotopy theory of groupoids ($I(1)$ is a groupoid), which is completely ignored and thus missed by the Segal space. \end{intone}
+\begin{intuition} What essentially happened here is that the category theory has an underlying homotopy theory of groupoids ($I(1)$ is a groupoid), which is completely ignored and thus missed by the Segal space. \end{intuition}

-\begin{exone} Let us go back to $E(1)$ once more.
-It is a discrete Segal space, with two objects $x,y$.
-Moreover, it has two morphisms, $xy, yx$ which are inverses of each other.
+\begin{example} Let us go back to $E(1)$ once more.
+It is a discrete Segal space, with two objects denoted $0,1$.
+Moreover, it has two non-identity morphisms, $01, 10$, which are inverses of each other.
 Thus the two objects are equivalent to each other in the sense that there is a homotopy equivalence between them.
-However, they are NOT equivalent in the space $E(1)_0$, as there is no path between them. \end{exone}
+However, they are not equivalent in the space $E(1)_0 = \{0,1\}$, as there is no path between them. \end{example}

-\begin{intone} Here we see a clear mismatch between homotopy theory and category theory.
-Categorically the two points are equivalent, but homotopically they are not. \end{intone}
+\begin{intuition} Here we see a clear mismatch between homotopy theory and category theory.
+Categorically the two points are equivalent, but homotopically they are not. \end{intuition}

-\begin{exone} One familiar fact from category theory is the following.
-A functor $F: \C \to \D$ is an equivalence if and only if: \begin{enumerate} \item $F$ is fully faithful, meaning that for any two objects $x,y$

-is a bijection. \item $F$ is essentially surjective, meaning that for any object $d \in \D$, there is an object $c \in \C$ such that $Fc$ is equivalent to $d$. \end{enumerate} However, this condition does not behave well for Segal spaces.
-As a clear example, any map $F(0) \to E(1)$ satisfies both conditions stated above, however we do not get an equivalence of Segal spaces. \end{exone}
+For this next example, we recall equivalent characterizations of equivalence of categories (\cref{thm:equivalence of categories}). \begin{example} We would expect that a map of Segal spaces $f\colon T \to U$ is an equivalence of Segal spaces if it is fully faithful and essentially surjective.
+However, this already fails for the simple example $\inccat N [0] \to \inccat N I(1)$. \end{example}

-\begin{intone} As in the previous example, the problem is that $x$ and $y$ are equivalent in the Segal space $E(1)$, but as points in the space $E(1)_0$ they are not homotopic. \end{intone}
+\begin{intuition} As in the previous example, the problem is that $x$ and $y$ are equivalent in the Segal space $E(1)$, but as points in the space $E(1)_0$ they are not homotopic. \end{intuition}

-\begin{exone} In Definition \ref{Def Segal space groupoid} we defined a Segal groupoid as a Segal space in which every morphism is an equivalence.
-In Example \ref{Ex Spaces are Segal spaces} we discussed how every spaces gives us a Segal groupoid.
-However, the opposite is not true, as indicated by the existence of $E(1)$, which is a Segal groupoid, but not equivalent to a space.
+\begin{example} In \cref{def:segal space groupoid} we defined a Segal groupoid as a Segal space in which every morphism is a homotopy equivalence.
+In \cref{ex:spaces are segal spaces} we discussed how every space $K$ gives us a Segal groupoid $\iota K$.
+However, the opposite is not true, meaning it is not the case that for every Segal groupoid $W$, there exists a space $K$ and an equivalence $W\simeq\iota K$.
+Indeed, the Segal space $E(1)$ is a Segal groupoid, but not equivalent to a space. \end{example}